Influenza Immunisation Program 2025

 Side effects

 Most side effects are minor, last a short time and resolve without any treatment.
-Generally, common reactions such as fever, headache, muscle aches and soreness at the injection site begin within a few hours as the immune system starts to respond to the vaccine and last for 1 to 2 days.
+Generally, common reactions such as fever, headache, muscle aches and soreness at the injection site begin within a few hours as the immune system starts to respond to the vaccine and last for one to two days.

 You cannot get the flu from the vaccine because it does not contain any live flu virus.
 More serious reactions are rare.
 All unexpected side effects should be reported to your doctor, nurse, pharmacist or immunisation provider.